86Box/docs/settings/ports.rst

   * On Linux and macOS hosts, the *Pipe path* can also point to a character device (such as a pseudoterminal created by the **Virtual Console** device on another emulated machine), in which case the *Auto* and *Client* modes will connect to that device instead.

 * **File:** write all outgoing data to a file and/or read incoming data from a file on the host system.

+  * If *Append to file if it exists* is unchecked, the outgoing data file is cleared every time the emulated machine is started or hard reset.

 * **Virtual Console:** connect to a terminal on the host system, in one of multiple modes.

   * On Windows hosts, this device always connects to a Command Prompt window (limited to one per emulated machine).
 The modes below are only available on Linux and macOS hosts.